 Luxury Sedan Look-Alike

 Add some flair by using silver duct tape for chrome details and a cardboard cutout sunroof.
 It’s a sleek design that adds a touch of class.
+If you have leftover rolls, try making some creative duct tape storage ideas to keep your craft space organized.

 Fancy Fire Truck

 Paint your cardboard car red and add a hose made from a rolled-up piece of cardboard.
 It’s a hit for kids who dream of being firefighters!
+This project is a fantastic addition to any list of cardboard challenge ideas.

 Off-Road Adventure

 Attach larger wheels and add some mud splatters with paint for an off-road look.
 It’s a great way to get kids excited about outdoor play.
+For more recycled crafting inspiration, try building some cardboard robots to go along with your off-road vehicles.